cb-agr/agriPlot/README.md

 ## What is agriPlot?

 The core R function of agriPlot (i.e. agriPlot) takes a fieldbook that is comprised of an agricultural research experiment and computes longitude and latitude coordinates for each individual plot.
-Once geographical coordinates are assigned to individual plots, the general idea behind agriPlot is to provide users with easy-to-use functions for geospatial visualization and analyses of a user's field experiment.
-For instance, let's say you're planting a trial at a new site. agriPlot can help vizualize various placements of a field trial to identify an ideal planting area or generate a map to help ground truth field boundaries. agriPlot even has functions to help with more complicated tasks such as accurately planting border/filler in pivot tracks.
-The first step in any successful field trial is designing a valid experimental design while the second step is proper implementation and planting of said design.
-The second step is where agriPlot seeks to aide users.
-So agriPlot does **NOT** design agricultural field experiments.
+Once geographical coordinates are assigned to individual plots, the primary utility of agriPlot is to provide users with straight-forward functions for geospatial visualization and analyses of a field experiment.
+For instance, let's say you're planting a trial at a new site. agriPlot can help users vizualize various placements of a field trial to identify an ideal planting area and assess the spatial design.
+Additionally, users can generate a map to help ground truth field boundaries. agriPlot even has functions to help with more complicated tasks such as accurately planting border/filler in pivot tracks.
+To best visualize the various outputs of agriPlot, I highly recommend using open-source GIS software such as QGIS. agriPlot does **NOT** design agricultural field experiments.
 That’s left up to the user.

 ## What is a fieldbook?